 Dr. William Van Arragon

-I am also working with my colleague, Mark Sandle, on a book for undergraduate students about the integration of faith and history entitled A Time for Everything: Christian Faith and the Practice of History.
+- Working with colleague Mark Sandle on a book for undergraduate students about the integration of faith and history entitled A Time for Everything: Christian Faith and the Practice of History.

 “The Glorious Translation of an American Elijah: Mourning Cotton Mather in 1728,” in Cotton Mather's Biblia Americana: Historical and Intellectual Contexts in Transatlantic Perspective (Tübingen: Mohr Siebeck, 2010)